Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Overview and Categorization of Existing Approximation Methods

 where,$~k^{2}(x)~=~({2m}/{\hbar^{2}})~( E~-~V(x))~$; a ,b~ are a set of adjacent ``turning points'' obtained by solving the equation, $k(x)~=~0~$ and other terms have standard meaning.
 For those cases where the above integral can be evaluated, eqn.(9) can be expressed as :

 where, the l.h.s. of eqn.(10) represents the value of the integral as a function of the energy ($E$) and coupling-strengths $ ~(\lambda,g....)~$ occuring in the potential $V(x)$.
 The determination of energy $E$ as a function of the other parameters $(n,\lambda,g...)$ therefore, requires the {\it inversion } of eqn.(10).

-This task is far from simple for most cases of interest since the inversion can not be achieved in closed, analytic form except in a few known cases ( which, also happen to be exactly solvable by standard methods).
-However, eqn.(10) can be inverted by numerical-methods to the desired order of accuracy.
-The complexity of the procedure increases for the cases, for which the WKBJ-integral can not be obtained in closed form.
-Similarly, the cases involving multiple (closely spaced) turning points [25] and cases requiring higher order of approximation in the WKBJ-series,(e.g. to deal with rapidly varying potentials) become increasingly difficult to implement.These are the main \textit{ limitations} of the method.
+\textit{ \textbf{Limitations}}: With respect to cases covered when eqn.(10) is applicable, the main limitations could be as described below: (i) \textit{Non-invertibility of eqn.(10)}: For most cases of interest , the inversion of eqn.(10) can not be achieved in closed, analytic form except in a few known cases ( which, also happen to be exactly solvable by standard methods).
+However, eqn.(10) can be inverted by numerical-methods to the desired order of accuracy. (ii)\textit{The complexity of the procedure }: The complexity of the method increases for the cases, when the WKBJ-integral can not be obtained in closed form as well as, in the cases involving\textit{ multiple (closely spaced) turning points} [25] and the cases requiring \textit{higher order of approximation} in the WKBJ-series,(e.g. to deal with \textit{rapidly varying potentials}) become increasingly difficult to implement.

-Nevertheless, several useful information /insight about the energy levels can be obtained in limiting cases of the small-coupling regime, the strong-coupling and/or the large- n limits.
+Nevertheless, several useful information /insight about the energy levels can be obtained in limiting cases of the small-coupling regime, the strong-coupling and/or the large - n limits.
 We refer to Garg [25] who discusses the issues, successes and lists earlier references.